Building your empire on Twitter in just 10 minutes a day

 Expand your current Twitter community and reach out to someone you don’t know yet.

-It’s very easy to stay within the cosy confines of your Twitter inner circle but if you’re using it to raise your profile and meet people who can help your business you need to reach out to others.
+It’s very easy to stay within the cozy confines of your Twitter inner circle but if you’re using it to raise your profile and meet people who can help your business you need to reach out to others.

 Look for connections outside of who you are following.
 Some key places to try are